wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.4.5 =
+* Update tested version to 4.1.2.
+No action is required after update.

 = 1.4.4 =
 * Fix bug in the Tried-and-true template that causes incorrect height when embedded in post content.
 No action is required after update.